konflux-ci/image-controller/README.md

 If a critical error happens on image repository creation, then `status.state` is set to `failed` along with `status.message` field.
 To retry image repository provision, one should recreate `ImageRepository` object.

-If a non critical error happens, then `status,message` is set and corresponding `spec` fields are reverted.
+If a non-critical error happens, then `status.message` is set and corresponding `spec` fields are reverted.

 ---
 **NOTE**